DETAILED ACTION

 The judicial exception is not integrated into a practical application.

-Representative claim 1 only recites additional elements of extra-solutionary activity – in particular, extra-solution activity [generic computer function of delivering an audio signal of an audible sound therapy (wherein the Examiner notes that the recitation of the audible sound being “therapy” is not considered to limit the audible sound itself) via a generic speaker] – without further sufficient detail that would tie the abstract portions of the claim into a specific practical application (2019 PEG p.
+Representative claim 14 only recites additional elements of extra-solutionary activity – in particular, extra-solution activity of generic computer function [delivering an audio signal of an audible sound therapy (wherein the Examiner notes that the recitation of the audible sound being “therapy” is not considered to limit the audible sound itself) via a generic speaker], data gathering [receiving/acquiring sensor data from one or more wearable sensors may alternatively be considered to refer to a data gathering step], necessary precursor for mental analysis [delivering an audio sound track to the subject and receiving sensor data during delivery of the audio sound track is considered to recite a necessary precursor for the mental analysis of the determination that the audio sound track is effective] – without further sufficient detail that would tie the abstract portions of the claim into a specific practical application (2019 PEG p.
 55 – the instant claim, for example does not tie into a particular machine, a sufficiently particular form of data or signal collection – via the claimed generic computer function, or a sufficiently particular form of display or computing architecture/structure).

 Accordingly, the claim(s) are not integrated into a practical application under Step 2A Prong 2.